Talk (Better Call Saul): Opening

 In a flashback, Mike Ehrmantraut pours concrete for a carport and allows his young son Matty to write his name in it.
-Mike is revealed to be discussing Matty at a group therapy session with Stacey Ehrmantraut and ends by saying "You wanted me to talk.
+In the present, Mike is at a group therapy session with Stacey Ehrmantraut and ends his comments by saying "You wanted me to talk.
 I talked."

 Main story

 Jimmy McGill is offered a manager's position at a cellular phone store.
 He initially declines, but when Kim Wexler suggests he see a therapist, he accepts.
 The store sees little traffic and Jimmy becomes bored.
 Ira pays Jimmy his share from the sale of the stolen Hummel figurine and offers to steal again.
-Ira says he uses a new phone for every job, so the best way to reach him is through Dr. Caldera.
-Jimmy is inspired to re-sell pay-as-you-go phones on the street.
-Kim spends the day in Judge Munsinger's courtroom.
-During a recess, he chastises her for what he sees as a naïve hope of regaining her love of the law through his court, and advises her to go back to working on Mesa Verde.
-When Munsinger returns to the bench, Kim is still there.
+Ira says he uses a new phone for every job, which inspires Jimmy to re-sell pay-as-you-go phones on the street.
+Kim spends the day in Judge Munsinger's courtroom, hoping to rekindle her love of lawyering.
+During a recess, Munsinger advises her to continue practicing corporate law and warns her that if she remains, he will assign her pro bono criminal defense cases.
+When Munsinger retakes the bench, Kim is still there.

 As part of covering up the fake attack on Nacho Varga and Arturo Colon, Victor sells the Salamancas' portion of the drugs to the Espinosa gang.
 After Nacho tips them off, the Cousins kill most of the Espinosas and recover the "stolen" drugs, then return to Mexico to avoid the police.
 Nacho recognizes that Gus Fring can now expand his drug territory but does not yet see the full scope of Gus's plan.
-Nacho stays with his disappointed and concerned father while he recovers from his wounds.
+Nacho stays with his father while he recovers from his wounds.

 Mike tells Anita that Henry, another member of their support group, is falsely claiming to have a wife who died.
-At the next meeting, Stacey says she was able to get through most of the day without thinking of Matt, causing Mike to confront Henry.
-Having been exposed, Henry wordlessly leaves.
+At the next meeting, Stacey says she was able to get through most of the day without thinking of Matt, which prompts Henry to talk about his dead wife.
+Mike confronts Henry, who wordlessly leaves.
 Mike then condemns the group for being so self-absorbed they were unable to see through Henry's falsehoods.
+He ends the conversation with: "You wanted me to talk.
+I talked."

-After performing another Madrigal site inspection, Mike meets with Gus, who feigns anger that Mike did not tell him Nacho intended to kill Hector Salamanca.
+After performing another Madrigal site inspection, Mike meets with Gus, who complains that Mike did not tell him Nacho intended to kill Hector Salamanca.
 Mike points out that he previously promised only not to kill Hector himself.
 Mike surmises Gus has another motive for the meeting and asks for details about "the job" Gus wants done.